-The Fund has no financial assets and liabilities carried at fair value other than its investments in Philippine government and corporate debt securities classified as financial assets at FVTPL (Notes 3 and 10).
+The Fund has no financial assets and liabilities carried at fair value other than its investments in Philippine corporate debt securities and Philippine government debt securities classified as financial assets at FVTPL (Notes 3 and 10).

-12.6 Offsetting of financial instruments
+12.6.
+Offsetting of financial instruments